Theano/Theano/doc/README.txt

 Project Description
 ===================

-Theano is a python library for manipulating and evaluating expressions, especially matrix-valued ones.
+Theano is a python library and optimizing compiler for manipulating and evaluating expressions, especially matrix-valued ones.
 What does Theano do that Python and numpy do not?

 - *execution speed optimizations*: Theano can use `g++` to compile parts your expression graph into native machine code, which runs much faster than python.